Kenneth3120/foodX/readme.md

 # FoodX - Order your food online now!

-I have created a Food Ordering Application utilizing the following three technologies:
+I have created a Food Ordering Application utilizing the following technologies:
 1. React Js.
 2. CSS.
 3. MongoDB Atlas.
-4. Express.
+4. Express and Node.

    **Features of the Project**
    - Added Dark Mode Toggle Button.